jackyhuynh/MyCeePlusPlusKB/README.md

 ## Text and Teaching Materials

 - **Textbook:** It is required by ACC.
 I don't require, but it is recommended.
-You can easily find a pdf version somewhere in the internet.
 - Most of my teaching material will be in this repo

 ## Quizzes and Lab